koin4dapp/koin4kontrak/README.md

 ```

-Until now I don't found any reference about how to get transaction ID before pushing transaction to blockchain, The transaction ID is the sha256 of the transaction structure in memory.
-So our 3SDRNG depend on the First seed.
+Until now I don't found any reference from the web about how to get transaction ID before pushing transaction to blockchain, The transaction ID is the sha256 of the transaction structure in memory (see. read_transaction(tx, s)).

 <h3>Conclusion</h3>
-So until now, I can made conclusion that our 3SDRNG is secure and ensure fairness to all members.
+So far, we can made conclusion that our 3SDRNG is secure and ensure fairness to all members.
+If they have possibility to attack our DApp, but they are hard to do in smart contract.